 - The Manor Area (a few miles south of Thurmont) – featuring the Scales and Tales Aviary, camping, and the historic Catoctin Iron Furnace

-Hiking or canoeing in the park are great ways to enjoy the changing leaves.
-Want to extend your leaf peeping?
+Hiking or canoeing in the park is a great way to enjoy the changing leaves.
+Want to extend your leaf-peeping?
 Campsites and camper cabins are available for rental through October.

 Although Deep Creek Lake is a great destination for all four seasons, its awesome in the Fall.
 The lake is surrounded by beautiful mature trees which make for a stunning backdrop once the leaves change.
 With their Annual Autumn Glory Festival coming up, Deep Creek Lake is a great destination for “leaf peepers.”

 Hiking around the falls in Swallow Falls State Park is one of my favorite activities and shouldn’t be missed when visiting Deep Creek.
 Other nearby parks worth a visit include Deep Creek State Park (of course) and New Germany State Park.
 Entrance Fee: FREE!

 Boating is another fun activity and there are several companies in the area that offer boat rentals.
 Or, you can bring your bike and take in the sights on two wheels.
 No matter which option you choose, you’ll enjoy the beauty of the area.

 Sugarloaf Mountain is a popular destination for individuals, couples, and families and is visited by over 250,000 people each year.